HL7/cql/input/pages/06-translationsemantics.md

 #### Require From Keyword

-To encourage consistent use of the [.kw]#from# keyword to being queries, implementations may provide support for the _require-from-keyword_ option.
+To encourage consistent use of the <span class="kw">from</span> keyword to being queries, implementations may provide support for the _require-from-keyword_ option.
 See [Query Syntax Options](03-developersguide.html#query-syntax-options) for more discussion.

 ## ELM-to-CQL